Instant phone access when you land – avoiding high roaming and call charges.

 ALSO: Buying a local SIM also means I’d be on a local telephone network, so calling back home (other than via a web based app) costs a small fortune!
 E-SIMS, the obvious alternative, have similar issues and are primarily designed for data.

-It means I can keep the same UK based Vodafone number when travelling.
+It means I could keep the same UK based Vodafone number when travelling (although this permanent number differs from my main one).
 The result is that my family and friends back home can get hold of me in an emergency via the telephone network and don’t have to wait till I’m on WiFi.
 I can make UK and “in country” calls without incurring high charges.

 Its NOT the cheapest way of doing it, but does mean that I get 100-200 minutes of phone use (to the UK and all LOCAL country numbers), together with a large number of texts and somewhere between 2GB and 4GB of data dependent on plan (8 day or 15 day).